-Upon a change in control of the Company, potential payments to our named executive officers are consistent with all employees, with the exception of acceleration of vesting of the unvested stock options held by our named executive officers under our 2005 Equity Incentive Plan and the payments that may be due to Mr. Drachman and Ms. Piton under their employment agreements upon termination of employment following the change of control.
+Upon a change in control of the Company, potential payments to our named executive officers are consistent with all employees, with the exception of acceleration of vesting of the unvested stock options held by our named executive officers under our 2005 Equity Incentive Plan and the payments that may be due to Mr. Drachman, and Ms. Piton under their employment agreements upon termination of employment following the change of control.
 Generally, options granted under our 2005 Equity Incentive Plan are either replaced with equivalent options of the acquiring entity or, if not so replaced, accelerate in full upon the change of control.
 However, for officers whose employment continues with the Company or a successor following a change of control, unvested options vest one-third upon the change in control and then generally in full upon completion of twelve months of employment following the change in control event except that if an officer is terminated without "cause" (as defined) or resigns for "good reason" (as defined) within one year after the change in control event, all options will vest in full upon such termination or resignation.
+Ms. Kennedy's employment agreement, effective October 1, 2011, does not provide for incremental benefits upon termination, death or a change of control.